Are you looking for a fun activity for your kids that will keep them away from the TV and gaming consoles for a while?

 The National Field Archery Association Foundation (NFAAF), World Sport Chicago, State Archery Association of Massachusetts are some of the organizations which have scholarship programs for archers.

-Some of these scholarships can amount up to $20,000 per year.
+Some of these scholarships can amount to up to $20,000 per year.
 Many colleges have their own archery scholarship offerings.

 Michigan State University, for example, has a $2000 scholarship program for archers pursuing a higher educational degree.

 The primary purpose of any sport is to lift your morale.
 Archery is excellent as a recreational activity.
-The joy of hitting a streak of bulls-eyes is not less satisfying than scoring a touchdown or hitting a home run.
+The joy of hitting a streak of bulls-eyes is no less satisfying than scoring a touchdown or hitting a home run.

 Is Archery Safe For Children?